fardog/fardog.io/content/blog/2022-09-09-greek-yogurt-recipe.md

 - We haven't found many uses for the whey, but did find it works well in some types of bread in place of milk or water, usually using about half whey and half milk/water (depending on what the recipe calls for).
-  - I tried it in [this sandwich bread recipe][recipe] and it worked well, but the recipe overall was underwhelming (or perhaps I'm crap at bread).
-My partner now makes a far better sandwich bread from _The Tassajara Bread Book_ but we haven't tried whey in that one.
-  - However she _does_ use it in sourdough bread and it's excellent, giving the crust a nicer texture than without.
-  - It also works well in a fruit-plus-beet smoothie she makes.

 [recipe]: https://cairnspring.com/blogs/recipes/white-sandwich-bread